No updates at this time.

 They are edible, but the effort to harvest the meat and less desirable flavor have made them a second choice to queen conchs.
 It is becoming more common to see milk conch mixed in with queen conch meat, as the queen conch population has declined.

-milk conch shell
+photo of a milk conch shell

 Florida Fighting Conch